 As a general rule, foods that have a sweet taste are thought to be primarily composed of the elements Earth and Water.
 These elements are what gives us substance and heft.
 It is recommended you consume all 6 tastes (Sweet, Sour, Salty, Bitter, Pungent and Astringent) at each meal.
 These 6 tastes each contain two of the five elements (Earth, Water, Fire, Air and Ether).
 By consuming all 6 tastes, you are also making sure you are getting a bite of each element in every spoonful.

 Eating too much of any one taste can create an imbalance.
 For example, eating too much of the sweet flavor will increase Kapha dosha.
 Kapha, like the sweet taste, is also composed of the elements Earth and Water.
-Adding too much Earth and Water to the diet may lead to allergies, excess mucous, weight gain, lethargy, depression, lack of motivation, and inertia.
+Adding too much Earth and Water to the diet may lead to allergies, excess mucous, weight gain, lack of motivation, and inertia.
 Balance is key.

 Due to its cold nature, ice cream will increase both Vata and Kapha.
 This is because both doshas lack the fire element.
 While this chilly dessert will pacify fiery Pitta, it will also increase ama, or toxins.